straup/recipes/recipes/example.md

 Step two.
 Do something else.

-Notes
+Notes - optional, remove at will
 --

-* Assuming there are any.
+* Best served during a full moon.

-Fine print - everything here is optional, remove at will --
+Fine print - optional, remove at will
+--

 ### Source